Cherry mincemeat

 Method

-Peel, core and chop the cooking apples (neatly dice eating apples, if using) and place in a large bowl.
-Add all the other ingredients, except the alcohol, and mix well.
-Cover and leave to stand overnight.
+Peel, core, and chop the apples (dice eating apples neatly, if using) and place them in a large bowl.
+Add everything except the alcohol and mix well.
+Cover and leave overnight.

 Preheat the oven to 140°C/Gas 1.
-Put the mincemeat in a large roasting dish, cover with foil and bake for 2 hours, stirring thoroughly once, halfway through.
+Transfer the mincemeat to a large roasting dish, cover with foil, and bake for 2 hours, stirring once halfway.

-When the mincemeat is cold, stir in the alcohol, then spoon into the sterilised jars.
-Seal and store in a cool, dry place for up to 2 months.
+Once the mincemeat is cold, stir in the alcohol, spoon into the jars, seal, and store in a cool, dry place for up to 2 months.

 Ingredients